Buffett, Brazil's 3G team up for $23 billion Heinz buyout

 Warren Buffett and Brazilian financier Jorge Paulo Lemann are teaming up to buy ketchup maker H.J.
-Heinz Co for $23.2 billion (14.9 billion pounds), in what could be the first step of a wave of mergers for the food and beverage industry.
+Heinz Co for 14.9 billion pounds ($23.2 billion), in what could be the first step of a wave of mergers for the food and beverage industry.

 Analysts and people close to the deal said Heinz could be a good starting point to consolidate similar staple food companies, particularly given the larger ambitions of Lemann's private equity firm 3G Capital.